 Denis Routkevitch

 Denis Routkevitch is an MD/PhD student at Johns Hopkins University studying acute care of spinal cord injury.
-His thesis project involves the development of a feedback control system to automatically regulate blood pressure and spinal cord blood flow in the early stages after injury.
+His thesis project involves the development of advanced techniques to regulate blood pressure and spinal cord blood flow in the early stages after injury.
 The multi-disciplinary and translational nature of research is directly influenced by both his background as a biomedical engineer and his clinical experience.
 Before starting his PhD, Routkevitch also completed his undergraduate years at Johns Hopkins, where he studied brain tumor immunology and developed novel nanoparticle gene delivery treatments.
 So far, his work has resulted in three first/co-first author publications, 21 coauthor publications, one patent, 21 conference presentations, and both the F30 and AHA fellowships.
 In addition to his research, Routkevitch is extremely passionate about mentoring.
 Throughout his PhD studies, he has mentored all levels—from high school students to those working towards their PhD.

 Fangchi Shao